krzysztof-sikorski/quintolin/doc/mechanics/actions.md

 - *in v2* some terrain types grant a small amount of **wanderer XP** on move
 - *in v3* movement never grants XP

+## Ocarina

+This is a special variant of "use" action, created in Miko's fork of v2 and available only on `ocarina` item.

+Using an ocarina sends a system message ("X played an ocarina") to its user and all nearby characters.

 ## Quarry